 What is LinkedIn?

 Besides, the platform offers space to market available jobs in more than 9 million businesses all over the globe.
-And, as any other social network, one can connect to other LinkedIn users by sending them friendship requests.
+And, like any other social network, one can connect to other LinkedIn users by sending them friend requests.

-Some of the services the network provides in order to make its users achieve all their possibilities are charged.
-Its Paid Features include: Premium Accounts, Talent Solutions, Marketing Solutions and Sales Solutions.
+Some services the network provides in order to make its users achieve all their possibilities are charged.
+Its Paid Features include: Premium Accounts, Talent Solutions, Marketing Solutions, and Sales Solutions.

 The company revenue had a steady growth in the past years.
-In the fiscal year 2019, LinkedIn’s annual revenue amounted to almost 6.8 billion U.S. dollars, up from 5.26 billion U.S. years during the preceding fiscal period.
+In the fiscal year of 2019, LinkedIn’s annual revenue amounted to almost $6.8 billion, up from $5.26 billion during the preceding fiscal period.